thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-mechanics.md

 >
 > -- Galbraith, [Designing Complex Organizations](https://app.thestorygraph.com/books/c746ca36-a5d7-4c2a-995c-6330c4d363bd), 1973, p5

-As already hinted in [Foundations: The Origin & The Mirroring Principle]({% post_url 2026-06-07-beyond-shades-of-conways-law-foundations %}), task uncertainty defines the strategies to design the organisation structure.
+Task uncertainty dictates strategies for designing an organisation.
 When assigning 1.000 engineers to a task before a formal design, we are at absolute uncertainty.

 To coordinate interdependent tasks, organisations default to rules and hierarchical authority to specify in advance the expected behaviour.
-The virtue of rules is to reduce treating each situation as new, as such cutting communication and decision making.
+The virtue of rules is to reduce treating each situation as new, thus cutting communication and decision making.

 When the organisation encounters a new situation it has not faced before, the problem is raised (as an exception) to the manager who (probably, maybe, hopefully) has the information to make the decision.
 We rely on the hierarchy of authority, the org-chart.
 However, the hierarchical communication channels only have finite capacity to process information.
 As more exceptions are raised upwards, the hierarchy becomes overloaded, and severe bottlenecks emerge resulting in serious delays.

-The *Thousand Module Effect* happens because the information can only be discovered during the system design.
+The *Thousand Module Effect* occurs because the information can only be discovered incrementally during task execution, i.e. designing the system.
 Decisions have to be made and remade whenever new information emerges.
 The hierarchy cannot process the massive communication volume produced by 1.000 engineers designing the system.
 To survive, the organisation has to adopt information reduction strategies.
 It cuts communication lines and isolates engineers into individual, localised modules.
 Since "*two engineers cannot fit into one module*" the codebase fragments into 1.000 pieces.
 System architecture becomes a reflection of the organisational coping mechanisms.

 Melvin Conway observed this exact dynamic five years before Galbraith and seven years before Brooks' The Mythical Man-Month, in the last paragraph of Conway’s paper.